jakesing/gatsby-swapstack/content/blog/how-to-monetize-your-newsletter/index.md

 ---
-title: How To Monetize Your Newsletter
+title: "How To Monetize Your Newsletter: 7 Proven Methods With Examples!"
 author: vidya@swapstack.co
 date: 2022-08-01T08:16:27.416Z
-description: 7 Proven Ways To Monetize Your Email Newsletter With Examples!
+description: 7 Proven Ways To Monetize Your Email Newsletter With Examples (even if you have less than 1,000 subscribers).
 thumbnail: https://i.ibb.co/nwtD47K/Swapstack-Designs-15.png
 ---
 ![](https://i.ibb.co/nwtD47K/Swapstack-Designs-15.png)